What is Aesthetic Intelligence?

 Why CEOs Can't Outsource Aesthetic Intelligence

-Here's where it gets uncomfortable for a lot of founders: Brown insists that aesthetics cannot be outsourced to your creative team.
+Here's where it gets uncomfortable for a lot of business owners: Brown insists that aesthetics cannot be outsourced to your creative team.
 It has to start with leadership.

-I see this mistake constantly.
-Founders who think they can just hire a great designer and check the aesthetic box.
-But if you don't have that sensory awareness yourself, how do you know what to approve?
-How do you maintain standards?
-How do you make the thousand tiny decisions that add up to a cohesive experience?
+We see this mistake constantly: business owners who believe they can hire a great designer and “check the aesthetic box.”
+But without sensory awareness themselves, how can they know what to approve, how to maintain standards, or how to make the thousand small decisions that shape a cohesive experience?

 Brown puts it bluntly: "Most skills can be taught, but it is very hard to give people fire."
 You need that intrinsic passion for sensory excellence.
 Without it, you'll always be playing catch-up to competitors who genuinely care about every touchpoint.